Kinkar Saha Blog

 I love being in nature, and I love animals.
 In fact, I think it’s probably the reason I initially chose to move to New Zealand.
 It’s a wonderful place with absolutely stunning views and wildlife, all a short drive from where I live.

-Following a love for animals, We adopted a pug named “Dazzle“, who helped me improve myself in ways I didn’t expect that owning a pet could.
+Following a love for animals, I adopted a pug named “Dazzle“, who helped me improve myself in ways I didn’t expect that owning a pet could.
 I’ve learned how to care for others better, and she even helped me quit smoking!
 Dazzle hated cigarettes.
 I used to smoke around a pack a day, and every time I’d step out onto the balcony she’d just start barking at me until I came back inside.

 Though my life has improved in a lot of ways over the past 10 or 15 years, I regret not doing a lot of things when I was younger.
 For example, in my 40s I am finally learning to swim.
 A lot of these things that I regret seem small, but were simply things I didn’t realize I was missing out on until I was older.